Toransu/LING-539/index.md

-## Technical Tutorial for GAN-Bert
+## Technical Tutorial for GAN-BERT

 You can use the [editor on GitHub](https://github.com/Toransu/LING-539/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.